nk1044/autoDocs/next-app/src/data/Docker.md

 # Docker Images

 To list available images, use `docker images`.
 You can run an image in a container using `docker run -it <image_name/id>`.
-If the image is not present locally, it will be pulled from Docker Hub.
+If the image is not present locally, it will be pulled from Docker Hub**.
 Learn more [here](https://docs.docker.com/reference/cli/docker/image/).

-** Code Example **
+## Code Example

 ```bash
 # List available images